DevExpress/devextreme-vue/README.md

 ```

 ### <a name="event-handling"></a>Event Handling ###
-You can subscribe to DevExtreme Component Events via Vue [`v-on` (or  short`@`) directive](https://vuejs.org/v2/guide/events.html)
+You can subscribe to DevExtreme Component Events via Vue [`v-on` directive](https://vuejs.org/v2/guide/events.html) (or `@` shorthand)

 ```html
 <dx-text-box @focusIn="text = 'focused!'" />
 ```
-The full list of a component events you can find in Events section of each DevExtreme widget API Reference (e.g. [TexBox events](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxTextBox/Events/)).
+The full list of a component events you can find in Events section of each DevExtreme widget API Reference (e.g. [TextBox events](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxTextBox/Events/)).

 ## <a name="type-checks"></a>Type Checks ##
 DevExtreme Vue provides [Prop Validation and Type Checks](https://vuejs.org/v2/guide/components-props.html#Prop-Validation).
 That means each DevExtreme Vue Component specifies the types and acceptable values for its props.
 If such constraints are broken, Vue will produce a console warning (if using the development build).